jiradaherbst/XLFormula-Engine/README.md

 }
 ```

-Another example is for a formula with references:
+Another example with a formula with references:
 ```rust
 extern crate calculator;
 use calculator::calculate;